oVirt/ovirt-site/source/uncategorized/engine-tools.html.md

  **How to configure the uploader:**
 1. First, make sure the ovirt-engine is running and that it has an export domain that is up.
 2. The uploader has several configuration options which can be seen by doing 'man ovirt-image-uploader'

 The basic/minimal parameters that need to be filled prior to running the uploader are user,password and host:port of the engine.
-Those parameters should be configured in: /etc/ovirt-engine/imageuploader.conf
+Those parameters should be configured in:
+'/etc/ovirt-engine/imageuploader.conf'

 **How to run the uploader:**
-Running basic example: engine-image-uploader -e <exportDomainName> --name <howToCallTheApplianceInOvirt> upload <ova/ovf file name>
+Running basic example:
+'engine-image-uploader -e <exportDomainName> --name <howToCallTheApplianceInOvirt> upload <ova/ovf file name>'

 ### ovirt-log-collector